 Your credit score will play a key role in the rate you’ll pay for your loan.
 While that may sound obvious to someone who has applied for one of these loans before, if you are a first-time car buyer, you may not realize how important your credit score is when it comes to getting a loan.
 A high credit score can help you get a low car loan rate, which in turn saves you money on interest.

 Your credit score is based on the information in your credit reports, so to make sure that your credit score is accurate it’s a good idea to also get your credit reports.
 You can check them for free once a year.

-It’s also a good idea to get your free credit score to see where you stand (and you can do that using Credit.com’s Credit Report Card).
+It’s also a good idea to get your free credit score to see where you stand (and you can do that using Credit.com’s Free Credit Report Card).
 Just understand that you probably won’t see the same credit score the auto lender will see.
 There are many different credit scores available, and auto lenders typically use scores customized for auto lenders.

 Step Two: Pick Your Payment